No longer all the president's men

 Most of the former advisors in the picture are now working as pundits.

-David Plouffe and Jon Favreau, President Barack Obama's former advisors, posted a picture of themselves, noting that Favreau now presents a popular podcast.
+David Plouffe and Jon Favreau, President Barack Obama's former advisers, posted a picture of themselves, noting that Favreau now presents a popular podcast.

 Trump's former employees